sudopla/jenkins-ansible-deploy-vm/README.md

 **Create Jenkins DLS Job (Seed Job)**

 The [Job DSL](https://plugins.jenkins.io/job-dsl/) plugin allows you to define Jenkins jobs as code.
 You will have to install this plugin and then configure the seed job.
-The [DSL job](seedjob) defined in this project will create the spin_up_vm job which is the one the user will run to deploy new virtual machines.
+The [DSL job](seedjob) defined in this project will create the spin_up_vm job, which is the one the user will run to deploy new virtual machines.

 Install Job DSL plugin